Search Results for "Story of Gajasura and Vinayaka"

 Summary

-Gajasura was a demon king who performed severe penance.
-Easwara (Shiva) appeared before him and granted him a boon.
-Gajasura asked that Easwara merge into his stomach, which Easwara granted.
-Parvati, unable to find Easwara, sought help from her brother, Vishnu, to find her missing Lord.
+Once, there was a demon named Gajasura who performed severe penance.
+Easwara (Lord Shiva) appeared before him and granted him a boon.
+Gajasura requested that Easwara merge into his stomach, which Easwara granted.

 View sources for this segment